Generalized Hierarchical Bayesian Segmentation with Irregular Designs, Multi-Sequence Hierarchies, and Grouped/Latent-Group Designs: Problem setup and Bayesian segmentation model

 \subsection{Warm-up: the equispaced Gaussian BPCR view}

 To motivate the BayesBreak construction, recall the equispaced Gaussian model studied by \citet{hutter2006bpcr}.
 When $x_i=i$, $w_i\equiv 1$, and

-one can integrate out the segment mean on every candidate block and precompute a triangular array of block evidences.
+(the symbols $(\nu,\rho^2)$ here are the Gaussian prior mean and variance; they are reused in Section~\ref{sec:families} for the same objects under a weighted Gaussian likelihood) one can integrate out the segment mean on every candidate block and precompute a triangular array of block evidences.
 All posterior quantities of interest then reduce to sums or maxima over products of those block evidences, which can be computed by DP.